bbdsoftware/litellm-operator/README.md

 # litellm-operator

-A Kubernetes operator for managing litellm virtual keys.
+A Kubernetes operator for managing litellm resources.

 ## Description

-The operator is used to manage litellm virtual keys.
-It is responsible for creating and deleting virtual keys in litellm.
+The operator is used to manage CRUD operations on litellm resources:

+- Virtual Keys
+- Users

 ## Getting Started